susanwang1234/movies-analysis/README.md

 predict.ipynb = predicts the average audience score with given features

-**Please upgrade pandas to 0.25.0 if you want to look at predict.ipynb.**
+**Please upgrade pandas to 0.25.0 and install the gensim module if you want to look at predict.ipynb.**